gchq/gaffer-doc/docs/reference/operations-guide/core.md

 !!! warning
     Deleting elements is not reversible.
-Use of this operation should be limited and users should run test a Operation Chain which extracts any elements to be deleted prior to running any delete operations.
+Use of this operation should be limited and users should run a test Operation Chain which extracts any elements to be deleted prior to running any delete operations.

 ??? example "Example deleting an entity and edge"

-    Deleting entity '5' and its edge to 2.
+    Deleting entity '5' and its edge to entity '2'.
 A user can remove an entity and its associated edges by simply using a GetElements with an entity seed and no filtering.

     === "Java"